triton-inference-server/hugectr_backend/samples/README.md

   }
 ]
 ```
 The model files (the path of the embedded table file) needs to be configured in a separate "`modelname`_infer/model/ps.json", because the localized parameter server will pre-load the embedding tables independently.
+The minimum required PS configuration file is as follows:

 ```json.
 {